nicholas-wilcox/pug-templates-obsidian-plugin/README.md

 This plugin integrates with the [Dataview](https://github.com/blacksmithgu/obsidian-dataview) plugin.
-If you have installed and enabled Dataview, then it's API will be exposed to the Pug rendering context under the `dv` variable.
+If you have installed and enabled Dataview, then its API will be exposed to the Pug rendering context under the `dv` variable.

 However, not all methods from the Dataview JavaScript API that you might use in